 Riot Games hasn’t officially confirmed if Valorant is coming to consoles, so there’s no Valorant PS5, PS4, Xbox, or Switch release date just yet.
 But the developer has revealed that it is exploring a console port.

 In a 2020 interview with GameSpot, executive producer Anna Donlon said that Riot Games is “definitely prototyping” a port right now.
 While she admits it’s not a priority for the company and that there might be some elements of the game that don’t translate to console play, the team are definitely entertaining the notion.

 “If we feel we can deliver this experience on those platforms, we absolutely will,” she tells GameSpot.
 “But we really want Valorant to stand for a certain type of gameplay and a certain type of experience.

 “It’s not a no, for sure.”
 She later added if the team were to do it, the port would be delayed.

-Game files referencing PS4 were also found in the game files last year too, but given we’re now onto the next-generation of consoles with the PS5 and Xbox Series X|S, the latter is more likely.
-In June last year, Felipe Romero, principal engineer, told Eurogamer that Riot believes “getting Valorant running at 120Hz on next-gen consoles is an achievable goal.”
+In June 2020, Felipe Romero, principal engineer, told Eurogamer that Riot believes “getting Valorant running at 120Hz on next-gen consoles is an achievable goal.”

-Since ironing out the kinks in the PC version is still a priority for the team, it might be a while before we hear if the prototype port has been a success and when we could be seeing it on the likes of PlayStation 4, PlayStation 5, Xbox One, Xbox Series X|S, and Nintendo Switch.
+Since ironing out the kinks in the PC version is still a priority for the team, it might be a while before we hear if the prototype port has been a success, and when we could be seeing it on the likes of PlayStation 4, PlayStation 5, Xbox One, Xbox Series X|S, and Nintendo Switch.